-This chapter addresses the "say on pay" question, in particular recent federal legislative proposals modeled on UK legislation adopted in 2002 that makes shareholder consultation "mandatory."
+This essay addresses the "say on pay" question, in particular recent federal legislative proposals modeled on UK legislation adopted in 2002 that makes shareholder consultation "mandatory."
 The advantage to mandatory legislation is that the shock of greater shareholder consultation rights across the full range of firm could well destabilize an equilibrium of accretions to executive compensation that otherwise would be hard to prune and reset.
 The disadvantage is the likely evolution of a "best compensation practices" regime that would ill-suit many firms.
 The cookbook and normatively opinionated nature of compensation "best practices" that are emerging in the UK seems a cautionary tale.
-In the US setting, the consequences might be even more concerning, as the energized shareholder actors have even less disclosure, it might well be wise to see how the compensation consultant industry practice unfolds, particularly given the complementary effects of shareholder voice.
+In the US setting, the consequences might be even more concerning, as the energized shareholder actors have even less basis for independent business judgment than their UK counterparts and thus may well delegate these judgments to a small number of specialized advisors.